M-arcus/cloudron-docs/knowledgebase/docs/security.md

 be able to rely on Cloudron being secure out of the box without having to do manual configuration.

+## Privacy & Control

+Cloudron is designed to provide complete data ownership and control.
+Cloudron's design is analogous to how smartphones (like Android, iOS) work.
+The Cloudron platform is installed on your server similar to how iOS is installed on an iPhone.
+Apps are installed on the server by contacting the Cloudron App Store (at cloudron.io) similar to how phones install apps by contacting their App Stores.
+The platform periodically checks for updates by polling cloudron.io (meaning, updates are pulled by your server and not pushed from our servers).

+What all this means is:

+* Cloudron UG has no mechanism to access your server.
+There's no hooks for us to administer your server remotely unless you explicitly give us permission to access your server.

+* Your server and apps continue running if Cloudron App Store goes down.
+At worst, you won't be able to install new apps since the Cloudron App Store is down.

+* The Cloudron backend code and frontend code are entirely hosted on your server.
+No CDNs, analytics and other cloud services are used.

+* All notifications you get about your apps are sent from your server and not from cloudron.io.

+* Cloudron UG periodically polls the https://my.<domain> to check if the server is still around.
+We do this as a precautionary measure to remind users about their subscription.

+* Cloudron does not collect any user or app information and this is not our business model.
+We collect information regarding the configured backend types.
+This helps us focus on improving backends based on their use.
+You can review the specific code [here](https://git.cloudron.io/cloudron/box/blob/master/src/appstore.js#L147).

 ## HTTP Security

 *   All apps on the Cloudron can only be reached by `https`. `http` automatically redirects